xster/flutter-wiki/Running-and-writing-tests.md

 Individual tests can also be run directly, e.g.: `flutter test lib/my_app_test.dart`

 You can view these tests on a device by running them directly using `flutter run`.
-For tests inside the `packages/flutter` directory, you will need to copy them to the `test/` directory of an actual app (e.g. the flutter gallery), since the `flutter` package itself is not set up to execute as an application (which is necessary to run a test).
+For tests inside the `packages/flutter` directory, you will need to copy them to (or symlink to them from) the `test/` directory of an actual app (e.g. the flutter gallery), since the `flutter` package itself is not set up to execute as an application (which is necessary to use `flutter run` with a test).

-## Unit tests

-Flutter tests use the `flutter_test` package ([source](https://github.com/flutter/flutter/tree/master/packages/flutter_test), [API documentation](https://master-docs-flutter-io.firebaseapp.com/flutter/flutter_test/flutter_test-library.html)),
-which provides flutter-specific extensions on top of the [Dart `test` package](https://pub.dartlang.org/packages/test).

 Unit tests run with `flutter test` run inside a headless flutter shell on your workstation, you won't see any UI.
 You can use `print` to generate console output or you can interact